atulanurag8544/Finding-Page-of-DefectDojo/Managing-Vulnerabilities-with-DefectDojo.md

 # Finding Page of DefectDojo

 ## Overview
-DefectDojo is a comprehensive DevSecOps platform designed to help organizations manage and streamline their application security programs.
-The Findings page is a critical component of DefectDojo, where security professionals can manage, analyze, and act upon vulnerabilities discovered during security assessments.
-This documentation provides an overview of the key features and functionalities of the Findings page, enabling users to efficiently navigate and utilize this essential part of the platform.
+DefectDojo is a DevSecOps platform that has a big impact on how organizations handle their app security programs.
+The Findings page plays a key role in DefectDojo.
+It's where security experts can keep track of, look into, and take action on weak spots found during security checks.
+This guide gives you an overview of what the Findings page can do.The Finding page plays a key role in handling and monitoring security weak spots in your apps.
+It gives you a full picture of all detected issues helping you evaluate, sort, and tackle vulnerabilities .

 ##   Example of Findings:
 * OpenSSL ‘ChangeCipherSpec’ MiTM Potential Vulnerability